gminova/gminova/README.md

 # Hi there 👋 I'm Gergana Minova (she/her). 🌱
 I am a full-stack Software engineer based in Japan.
 At work I use TypeScript, React, Serverless and other JavaScript libraries.
-I also have some experience with Python and FastAPI
+I also have some experience with Python and FastAPI  for serving AI models.
 I speak fluent English, native Bulgarian and intermediate Japanese.

 I like networking and meeting new people, going out and learning new things.